OXAYAZA/Alpha-Counter/README.md

 ##### formatter( value )
 _Type: [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)_
-A callback function that serving as a counter value formatter.
+A callback function that serves as a counter value formatter.
 Must return a modified counter value (for example, added prefix).
 The counter instance serves as the context.

 ##### onStart( value )
 _Type: [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)_
-Callback function that execute before count starting.
+Callback function that is executed before the count starts.
 The counter instance serves as the context.
 The counter value serves as a parameter.

 ##### onUpdate( value )
 _Type: [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)_
-Callback function that execute on each counter refresh.
+Callback function that is executed on each counter refresh.
 The counter instance serves as the context.
 The counter value serves as a parameter.

 ##### onComplete( value )
 _Type: [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)_
-Callback function that execute when counting complete.
+Callback function that is executed when counting is complete.
 The counter instance serves as the context.
 The counter value serves as a parameter.

 ## αProgressCircle Usage